 City of Shelton proposed that projects be arranged by the high, medium, and low categories for readiness to proceed.

-The Squaxin Island Tribe proposed stating that the streamflow offset be used as a basis for NEB and subbasins with limited offset could be prioritized for restoration activities.
+The Squaxin Island Tribe proposed that NEB should focus on streamflow restoration.
+Describe how “surplus” represents potential for flow restoration, and “negative surplus” points to areas that should be prioritized for finding more offsets.

 Compendium Language